Escalation Management: How to Manage It Effectively

 In conclusion, escalation management is an important process for businesses to effectively manage customer issues that could not be resolved at the first point of contact, since it helps prioritize and resolve these issues as quickly and efficiently as possible.
 Escalation management is crucial to avert major brand crises and de-escalate situations before customers get frustrated and choose to move away from your brand.

 A powerful, unified customer support solution like Sprinklr Service uses AI to detect potential SLA breaches and resulting escalations so you can do escalation management in a timely way.
-Interested in taking Sprinklr on a free spin?
+Interested in taking Sprinklr on a free spin for 30 days?

 Share this Topic